drew-chen/boundless/docs/ImprovementsAndKnownIssues.md

 ### Behind the scenes

+* Add support for a custom backend instead of Firebase
+* Add user, groups, and permissions
+* When supported by Quasar, switch to Vue 3 with Typescript.
 * Reduce code repetition.
 For example, the same 'loadFireRefs' method is present in 19 files, with little change between them.
 Solutions include:
   * Use more Vuex modules and Vue mixins.